-An introductory course for those with little or no previous knowledge, covering the basics of music theory using the ABRSM/Trinity Grades 1 and 2 Syllabuses.
+An introductory course for those with only a little previous knowledge, covering the basics of music theory using the ABRSM Grades 1 and 2 Syllabuses.
 Practical exercises in class in conjunction with written homework will increase your understanding of musical language and notation.

 This course may be used as preparation for an external ABRSM music theory exam.

 - Music theory grades 1-5 are available as online examinations only